How do you quickly turn your Excel data into visual PowerPoint layouts in minutes, rather than hours? There are two super fast ways to do this:

 The add-in will insert a new slide (it’s a special Office Timeline+ slide that helps run the graphic), so you’ll need to add your Title and/or Subtitle back, but that’s a small price to pay for all of the time savings.

-Step #5: Format your graphic
+Step 5: Format your gaphic

 At this point there is a TON you can do to format and customize your graphic.
 To see my 5 favorite formatting features of Office Timeline+, including how to turn your graphic into a table, check out the 5 Favorite Office Timeline+ Tricks blog post.

-Next Steps for Your Gantt Chart or Timeline
+Next steps for your Gantt Chart or timeline

 Before we get to formatting the graphic, let’s look at what we have accomplished.